 Pipefitters and Steamfitters

 Pipefitters and steamfitters — including members of Pipefitters Local 636 working on school contracts across the state — reportedly disturbed friable pipe lagging during routine valve replacements, flange repairs, and system tie-ins while maintaining heat distribution piping throughout school buildings.
-Materials allegedly encountered include pre-formed Unibestos pipe covering manufactured by Pittsburgh Corning and calcium silicate thermal insulation from Owens-Illinois, both of which are alleged to have released respirable fibers when cut, removed, or reapplied.
+Materials allegedly encountered include pre-formed high-temperature pipe insulation pipe covering manufactured by and calcium silicate thermal insulation from, both of which are alleged to have released respirable fibers when cut, removed, or reapplied.

 Asbestos Insulators

 Insulators — including those affiliated with Asbestos Workers Local 25, which represented insulation workers across western Michigan — who applied and removed pipe covering, boiler block, and duct wrap rank among the most heavily exposed tradesmen in any construction trade, based on decades of occupational health research.
-Workers who reportedly handled Johns-Manville Kaylo, Thermobestos, and Aircell duct insulation products are alleged to have generated fiber releases during cutting, fitting, and installation operations that far exceeded levels now considered safe.
+Workers who reportedly handled calcium silicate pipe insulation**, Thermobestos, and pipe insulation duct insulation products are alleged to have generated fiber releases during cutting, fitting, and installation operations that far exceeded levels now considered safe.
 Insulators who worked at Muskegon-area schools often carried the same trade skills — and may have encountered the same product lines — as insulators working major Michigan industrial facilities during this period.

 HVAC Mechanics